Coursera home page

 Disclosure: brianvanderwaal.com is supported by our users.
 Some of the links in this article may be affiliate links, which can compensate me at no cost to you if you decide to make a purchase.

-If you are looking to build new skills, train for a particular career, make a career change or learn for fun, an online course is a fantastic way to access courses on demand through video streaming.
-You can learn in a cost-effective way, flexibly working around your other commitments in the comfort of your own home.
-There are classes on a variety of topics that range from short courses linked to a particular work skill or hobby to full graduate-level degrees.
+Are you looking for the best Coursera competitors or a Coursera alternative?
+You have come to the right place.
+If you want to build new skills, train for a particular career, make a career change or learn for fun, an online course is a fantastic way to access courses on demand through video streaming.
+You can learn cost-effectively, flexibly working around your other commitments in the comfort of your own home.
+Several excellent Coursera competitors offer classes on various topics ranging from short courses linked to a particular work skill or hobby to full graduate-level degrees.

-Best Among Coursera Competitors for Online Degrees and STEM
+1. edXBest Among Coursera Competitors for Online Degrees and STEM

 • edX is an accredited Institution

-• Classes from leading universities are provided
+• The platform provides classes from leading universities

-• A strong STEM focus
+• edX has a strong STEM focus.

-• Bachelor’s and master’s degree programs are available
+• Bachelor’s and master’s degree programs are available.

-• Micro degrees are offered
+• It offers Micro degrees

-• Utilizes a powerful learning management system
+• The platform utilizes a powerful learning management system

 • edX provides financial assistance of up to 90% reduction

-• 14-day money-back guarantee
+• edX offers a 14-day money-back guarantee

 • There is no casual content